wuqi/GuessUtf8/README.md

 # GuessUtf8
- Guess code is Utf8 or gbk
+ Guess code is Utf8 or GBK